- HyperX Cloud II headset and HyperX Predator SSD seem to cause some trouble when used on Windows 10.

 - Press Windows Key + S and enter sound.
 Choose Sound from the menu.

-- Go to Recording tab and right click the empty space.
+- Go to the Recording tab and right-click the empty space.
 Check Show Disabled Devices and Show Disconnected Devices options.

 - Click on Apply and OK to save changes.